As I mentioned in the section About Me

 How Does EMDR Work?

-Eye Movement Desensitization and Reprocessing (EMDR) is a comprehensive approach to psychotherapy, originally developed by Francine Shapiro, a Senior Research Fellow at the Mental Research Institute in Palo Alto, California in 1987.
+Eye Movement Desensitization and Reprocessing (EMDR) is a comprehensive approach to psychotherapy.
+It originally developed by Francine Shapiro, a Senior Research Fellow at the Mental Research Institute in Palo Alto, California in 1987.

 EMDR offers a reprocessing of disturbing life experiences resulting in a significant reduction or elimination of symptoms such as emotional distress, intrusive thoughts, flashbacks and nightmares.
 EMDR is one of the most researched psychotherapeutic techniques in history.
 A complete list of studies may be found through the EMDR International Asssociation’s web site, http://www.emdria.org or The EMDR Institute, www.emdr.com